- Selecting The Correct Driver to Increase Driver Distance

 The typical length of a driver shaft is generally between 45.5 and 46.5 inches.
-The longer shaft will facilitate an increase in clubhead speed but create more inconsistency.
+The longer shaft will increase clubhead speed but create more inconsistency.
 A fitted shaft will produce more reliability and precision off the tee.

-Shaft flex is highly dependent on your swing speed and the force effected on the driver.
-The ball trajectories, overall distances, and distribution will be determined by your shaft choice.
-Fast swing speeds will necessitate either a Stiff or Extra-Stiff shaft whereas a median swing speed will favor a regular shaft.
+Shaft flex is highly dependent on your swing speed and the force affected by the driver.
+Your shaft choice will determine the ball trajectories, overall distances, and distribution.
+Fast swing speeds will necessitate either a Stiff or Extra-Stiff shaft, whereas a median swing speed will favor a regular shaft.
 Leisurely swing speeds or seniors will gain more from a Senior flex shaft.

 - 110mph or higher swing speed ought to choose X flex shafts